Probe into Haitian president’s assassination reaches beyond nation’s borders

 Haitian authorities said two U.S. citizens of Haitian descent, identified as James Solages, 35, and Joseph Vincent, 55, are among those arrested.
 Colombia’s government confirmed late Thursday that some of the suspects were former members of the Colombian army, and that they would send information to aid in the investigation.

-As firefights between police and suspects continued on Thursday, the Embassy of Taiwan in Port-au-Prince said Haitian police had, with the approval of the Asian island’s authorities, entered its grounds and seized 11 suspects holed up there.
+As firefights between police and suspects continued on Thursday, the Embassy of Taiwan in Port-au-Prince said Haitian police had, with the approval of the Asian island’s authorities, entered its grounds and seized 11 suspects who had broken into the compound and were holed up there.

 Here’s what to know